pkafel/talks-box/README.md

 # Talks List

-This repository is a subjective list of worth watching presentations from a different events and about different technologies.
+This repository is a subjective list of worth watching presentations from a different events and about different technologies / aspects of software development.

-If you know anything worth watching or you noticed a dead link please feel free to create PR.
+If you noticed a dead link please feel free to create PR.

+This repo has an own [web page](http://pkafel.github.io/talks-list/) !

 # Conferences videos